echamudi/echamudi-docs/README.md

 ## License

-EZHMD Docs (c) by Ezzat Chamudi
+EChamudi Docs © 2019 Ezzat Chamudi

-EZHMD Docs is licensed under a
+EChamudi Docs is licensed under a
 Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this